ShlomiPorush/mailcow-logs-viewer/documentation/HelpDocs/Domains.md

 When you expand a domain, the DNS Security section shows:
 - Detailed status message for each record type
 - The actual DNS record value (for DKIM and DMARC)
+- The expandable **Checked IPs** list on the SPF card (every validated IP with its source and verdict)
 - Specific warnings or recommendations
 - Time of last validation

+### DNS Change Alerts
+When a scheduled or manual check finds that a domain's SPF, DKIM, DMARC or TLSA record has **changed** since the previous check, an alert is sent by email and to your notification destinations (alert type "DNS record changes").
+- Only definite changes trigger an alert: a value that is present and different, or a record that verifiably disappeared
+- Failed lookups and timeouts are ignored, so a DNS hiccup never fires a false alarm
+- Controlled by the **DNS Change Alerts Enabled** toggle under **Settings → Notifications → Alert types** (on by default)

 ---